Jeremiah-Akpor/Jeremiah-Akpor/README.md

 - 🌱 I’m currently learning **Python and enrolling in an introductory course on Artificial Intelligence.**

 - 📫 How to reach me **Jeremiahakpor_CS@outlook.com**
+- I am also a university student studying computer science. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">